tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 On larger projects we might need to have a code review process before changes are merged, especially before they are merged onto the main branch that might be what is being released as the public version of the software.
 Github has a process for this that it calls a "Pull Request", other Git services such as GitLab have different names for this, GitLab calls them "Merge Requests".
 Pull requests are where one developer requests that another merge code from a branch (or "pull" it from another copy of the repository).
 The person recveing the request then has the chance to review the code, write comments suggesting changes or even change the code themselves before merging it.
-It is also very common for automated checks of code to be run at a pull request to ensure the code is of good quality and is passing automated tests.
+It is also very common for automated checks of code to be run on a pull request to ensure the code is of good quality and is passing automated tests.

-As a simple example of a pull request we can now create a pull request for the changes we made on the bugfix branch and pushed to Github earlier on.
+As a simple example of a pull request we can now create a pull request for the changes we made on our `01-missing-values-bug` branch and pushed to Github earlier on.
 The Github webpage for our repository will now be saying something like "bugfix had recent pushes n minutes ago - Compare & Pull request".
 Click on this button and create a new pull request.

 Give the pull request a title and write a brief description of it, then click the green "Create pull request" button.
 Github will then check if we can merge this pull request without